 A not-for-profit organisation provides services to the community and does not operate for the profit or personal gain of its individual members.
 All profits made must go back into the services the organisations provides and must not be distributed to owners, members or other private people.

-Not-for-profit (NFP) organisations fall within two broad categories:
+Not-for-profit (NFP) organisations fall into two broad categories:

 - other NFP organisations that are not charities - eg most sporting and recreational clubs, community service organisations, professional and business associations and social organisations.

 Registering a not-for-profit organisation

 Further information on registering an NFP company and responsibilities of an NFP company is available on the Australian Taxation Office website.

 Not-for-profit tax laws and concessions - Australian Taxation Office